bodlukas/BayesFrag/README.md

 The script [main_aquila_casestudy.py](main_aquila_casestudy.py) performs all computations - from parameter estimation to post-processing - to reproduce the results presented in the paper (and stored in the folder [results](results/)).
 This script is computationally expensive and causes high memory demand.
 The computations were performed on a NVIDIA V100 tensor core GPU with 25 GB of RAM and we do not recommend to run this script on a standard personal computer.

 ## Installation

+The following instructions only apply AFTER the package is published.
+For now, please use the tutorials within google colab.

 BayesFrag can be installed as
 ```